How Regenerative Medicine Can Help Your Arthritis

 The body’s natural response to tissue damage is to release growth factors from the blood platelets, which are responsible for regrowth and healing.
 PRP involves extracting both platelets and growth factors from your own blood by putting it into a centrifuge where separation occurs.
 The resulting PRP is then injected directly back into the damaged tissue.
 The high concentration of growth factors greatly increases the body’s healing ability and rapidly accelerates the process, providing relief from arthritic pain and joint degeneration.

-Stem cell therapy involves extracting unspecialized stem cells from bone marrow or fatty tissue, or even from a donor.
-These cells are then grafted by injection into the damaged tissue with the intent of helping your body to regenerate new tissue.
-Stem cell grafts may be accompanied by growth factors (such as PRP) to accelerate their development.
-The result is that new, healthy cells are formed, the painful symptoms of arthritic tissue damage are alleviated, and quality of life improves dramatically.
+This is different than Stem cell therapy that is extracted from bone marrow, or even from a third party donor.
+Structural support cells may be accompanied by growth factors (such as PRP) to enhance the response.
+The result is that the painful symptoms of arthritic tissue damage are alleviated, and quality of life improves dramatically.

 Stop arthritis in its tracks.